existentialmutt/lt-ruby/README.md

 ## Installation and Usage

 1. From LightTable's plugin manager, choose the available tab and double-click the "Ruby Instarepl" plugin to install it.
-2. If your preferred ruby is not your system default, go to User Behaviors and add an entry for `(:lt.objs.langs.ruby/ruby-exe /path/to/ruby)`
+2. If your preferred ruby is not your system default, go to User Behaviors and add an entry for `(:lt.objs.langs.ruby/ruby-exe "/path/to/ruby")`
 3. Open the Command Bar and choose `App: Reload Behaviors` or restart LightTable
 4. Open up a ruby file, select some code and use `ctrl/cmd-enter` to eval it.
 Use `ctrl/cmd-shift-enter` to eval the whole file (the result will be added off the first line).

-### RVM support
+### RVM and Rbenv support

-Basic RVM support is in place.
-To enable it add `(:lt.objs.langs.ruby/use-rvm? true)` to your User Behaviors.
+Support exists for both RVM and rbenv.
+To enable RVM add `:lt.objs.langs.ruby/use-rvm` to your User Behaviors.
 Once that's in place the ruby repl will be run out of whatever RVM environment you've defined for that directory via rvmrc, etc.

+Similarly, to enable rbenv add `:lt.objs.langs.ruby/use-rbenv`

 ### Rails support